Genres

 This book tackles the societal problems that women face (getting married, having children...) and it's quite interesting on that front except that it doesn't really become more developed but rather repetitive over and over and over again.

 There's a lot of everyday vocabulary which is repeated so it's good for learning.
-For me, the main problem with the language was
+For me, the main problem with the language was the long sentences which were sometimes difficult to understand.

 Short and not so sweet